tcson62/asp-mrp/README.md

 ./run_all.sh
 ```

-The result will be printed in ``result'' file in the instance folder.
+The result will be printed in `result` file in the instance folder.
 Run time.py to show runtimes.

 <!-- # for whom is a student